 Depending on what you need, your best option may be to contact your family, friends, travel agent, travel insurance provider, employer or airline.
 Your travel insurer should have a 24-hour emergency number.

 Emergency phone numbers

 - Medical emergencies: 119

 - Criminal issues: contact police 117 or contact the tourist police (see below)

-The tourist police have booths in all tourist locations and most cities.
+The tourist police have booths in tourist locations and most cities.
 In Phnom Penh, contact the tourist police at Number 13, Street 158, near Wat Koh.
-In Siem Reap, the tourist police are located on Charles de Gaulle road, south of the Angkor Wat main entrance and ticket booths.
+In Siem Reap, the tourist police are located either at a booth on Pub Street or on Charles de Gaulle Road, south of the Angkor Wat main entrance and the disused ticket booths.

-In other towns, contact the nearest police station for advice on reporting a crime.
-As local police may not speak, read or write English, consider seeking assistance from an interpreter prior to visiting a local police station.
+In other towns, contact the nearest police station.
+You may need to arrange an interpreter.
 Be wary of providing your fingerprint or signature to a police document if you're unable to read it.